-Google Cloud Anthos is a platform for developing and running Kubernetes (K8S)-based applications on Google’s Kubernetes Engine (GKE), an open-source project that manages container services for the company’s Cloud Platform.
-Anthos currently runs natively on Google Cloud Platform, on bare metal servers in enterprise data center and in public clouds, and on VMware vSphere within a customer data center.
-The Anthos implementation of GKE on-premises currently operates as a virtual appliance on VMware vSphere1.
-Anthos also runs in AWS and Azure public clouds but with some limitations.
+Google Cloud Anthos is a platform for developing and running Kubernetes-based applications on Google’s Kubernetes Engine (GKE), an open-source project that manages container services for the company’s Cloud Platform.
+Anthos currently runs natively on Google Cloud Platform, on bare metal servers in enterprise data center and in public clouds, and on VMware vSphere servers within a customer data center.

 Google’s stated objective with Anthos is to provide enterprise users with an open source-based, container management platform that can be used to develop containerized applications that run on premises and in the public cloud with little to no modification.
-Application modernization is a primary use case for Anthos while GKE is generally is regarded as the best platform to run microservices.
+Application modernization is a primary use case for Anthos while GKE is generally regarded as the best platform to run microservices.
 Anthos will also appeal to users looking for a truly cloud native development platform that is easily portable to multi-cloud architectures.

 Anthos is actually a collection of open source projects that, when integrated, establish the Anthos platform.
 Components include:

 Google Kubernetes Engine (GKE) – the container management center of Anthos.
 GKE runs on distributed, clustered infrastructure, on premises on VMware or natively in the cloud.